Christian Bethancourt Player Props: Rays vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.51 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Tigers' 4.53 team ERA ranks 21st among all MLB pitching staffs.

-- Tigers pitchers combine to allow 128 total home runs at a clip of 1.2 per game (to rank 16th in the league).
+- Tigers pitchers combine to surrender 129 total home runs at a clip of 1.2 per game (to rank 16th in the league).

-- The right-hander last appeared on Friday against the Miami Marlins, when he tossed six innings, allowing four earned runs while giving up eight hits.
+- The left-hander's last time out came on Sunday against the Miami Marlins, when he threw 4 2/3 innings, surrendering four earned runs while allowing six hits.

-- In 11 games this season, the 24-year-old has put up an ERA of 4.71, with 8.5 strikeouts per nine innings.
-Opponents are batting .237 against him.
+- The 26-year-old has amassed a 4.57 ERA and 11.2 strikeouts per nine innings across five games this season, while allowing a batting average of .228 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.